-“We will communicate with it through a variety of devices, including some that look like televisions, others like today's personal computers, some will look like phones, and some will be the size and something like the shape of a wallet.
-And at the center of each one will be a powerful computer, invisibly connected to millions of others ".
-The effect of this change will be so large, he adds, that the computer will be more than a device: “It will be the passport for a new mediated lifestyle”.
+"We will communicate with it through a variety of devices, including some that look like televisions, others like today's personal computers, some will look like phones, and some will be the size and something like the shape of a wallet.
+And at the center of each one will be. a powerful computer, invisibly connected to millions of others ".
+The effect of this change will be so large, he adds, that the computer will be more than a device: "It will be the passport to a new mediated lifestyle".

 This would fool the skin in much the same way that rapidly changing still photographs lead the eyes to believe they are looking at "moving" images.
 The result would be perceived as a single continuous sensation, allowing users to experience their "virtual" bodies in cyberspace.
-"It will probably be used first to help people with physical disabilities", Gates predicted.
+"It will probably first be used to help people with physical disabilities", Gates predicted.

 Over the next decade, the world will gradually be rewired with fiber optic networks that will carry most forms of communication, becoming the 21st century version of the disappeared continental railways.